vtexdocs/dev-portal-content/docs/guides/Instant Publishing API -Beta-/instant-publishing.md

 createdAt: "2021-01-25T18:58:59.411Z"
 updatedAt: "2022-08-22T17:13:11.862Z"
 ---
-[block:callout]
-{
-  "type": "danger",
-  "body": "This API is deprecated.",
+>❗ This API is deprecated.
-  "title": "Deprecated"
-}
-[/block]